MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 ### -param Circuit

 The ACXCIRCUIT object being initialized.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param CircuitProperties